MohamadBILINGO/Network-UsageMonitor/README.md

 This project is licensed under the **MIT License** – see the `LICENSE` file for details.Just use for Educational purposes

-> ⚡ **Tip:** Keep this monitor running in the background while downloading, streaming, or gaming to see how your network behaves in real-time!
+> ⚡ **Tip:** Keep this monitor running in the background while downloading, streaming, or gaming to see how your network behaves in real-time!!!